analyst-ujjwal/pizza-sales-analysis/README.md

 👨‍💻 Author
 Ujjwal Kumar
-Data Analyst | Power BI Developer | GitHub: analyst-ujjwal Feel free to connect with me on Ujjwal Kumar
+Data Analyst | Power BI Developer | GitHub: analyst-ujjwal Feel free to connect with me on www.linkedin.com/in/ujjwal-kumar-840ba2224

 📬 Feedback
 If you find this project useful or have suggestions for improvement, feel free to open an issue or create a pull request.
 Contributions are welcom